ties2/ties2/README.md

 ## 🌟 About Me

-💻 Currently working on: ATT-CKGenius, a RAG-powered tool for MITRE ATT&CK adversary tactics
+💻 Currently working on: Real-Time Object Detection API (YOLOv8, FastAPI, Docker) , and ATT-CKGenius, a RAG-powered tool for MITRE ATT&CK adversary tactics.

-🌱 Learning: Dutch to collaborate in the Netherlands' tech scene, plus advanced AI/ML for cybersecurity
+🌱 Learning: Advanced Computer Vision and Data Science techniques , alongside MLOps tools like Kubernetes and FastAPI , to build and deploy scalable ML solutions.

-🤝 Open to: Open-source collabs, CTF events, and purple teaming exercises
+🤝 Open to: Open-source contributions, particularly in MLOps, Computer Vision, and AI-driven automation.

-🎯 2025 Goal: Publish 5 cybersecurity blogs and contribute to 3 open-source security tools
+🎯 2026 Goal: Secure an MLOps or Data Scientist role where I can apply my skills in ML deployment and my unique cybersecurity experience.

-⚡ Fun fact: I thrive on solving CTF challenges with a cup of tea and cyberpunk playlists!
+⚡ Fun fact: With over 6 years in cybersecurity operations, I bring a unique blend of technical expertise and practical problem-solving to every project

 ## 🛠️ Tech Stack
 ![JavaScript](https://img.shields.io/badge/-JavaScript-333333?style=flat&logo=javascript)